 Promoted by New Music Network and austraLYSIS Productions Inc. austraLYSIS is a member of the New Music Network.
-The New Music Network Concert series 2006, of which this is a part, is supported by the New South Wales Ministry for the Arts.
+The New Music Network Concert series 2007, of which this is a part, is supported by the New South Wales Ministry for the Arts.

-Creators/Performers: Roger Dean, Sandy Evans, Phil Slater, Greg White, and guest artist Garth Paine.
+Creators/Performers: Roger Dean, Sandy Evans, Hazel Smith, Greg White, and guest artists Elliott Dalgleish and Jenny Vuletic (actor: pre-recorded).